 where $yr^i_j$, $ys^i_j$, and $ya^i_j$ denote the relevancy of each of the sources for $j^{th}$ candidate of $i^{th}$ question.
-Every question with any one of the candidate make up a datapoint for Next Sentence Prediction task.
-The statistics of the table are presented in Table \ref{tab:d1}.
-The dataset is well balanced with an average of 0.573 and 0.531 relevant candidates in train dataset and validation dataset respectively. \\ We train and evaluate the answer generation model using our inhouse dataset $D2$ of mobiles consisting of 200K questions collected randomly from user posted questions along with their answers.
+Every question with any one of the candidate makes up a datapoint for the Next Sentence Prediction task.
+The statistics of the dataset are presented in Table \ref{tab:d1}.
+The dataset is well balanced with an average of 0.573 and 0.531 relevant candidates in the train dataset and test dataset respectively. \\ We train and evaluate the answer generation model using our inhouse dataset $D2$ of mobiles consisting of 200K questions collected randomly from user posted questions along with their answers.
 The ground truth labels of this dataset are noisy since they represent the individual opinion of a single user.
 We also collect candidates from all three sources for each question.
-However, these candidates are filtered by relevancy and ambiguity prediction models resulting in seven or less candidates per question.
 Specifically, dataset $D2$ is represented by,

-The statistics of the dataset before filtering are presented in Table \ref{tab:d2}.
-Though the duplicate question and answers are more relevant in answering a question as evident from Table \ref{tab:d1}, they are also more in number per question on average.
+The statistics of the dataset are presented in Table \ref{tab:d2}.
+Though the duplicate questions and answers are more relevant in answering the question as evident from Table \ref{tab:d1}, they are also more in number per question on average.
 The datasets used for training our models are tabulated in Table \ref{tab:data}.
-We employ weak candidates retrieval models for each source inorder to eliminate the most unlikely candidates before constructing our datasets.